Paul Hermann Feustel: Post-war activities, arrest, trial, and execution

 Following the war, Feustel managed to avoid detection and settled down in Hohenstein-Ernstthal East Germany.
 He lived there with his wife, and found work at the savings bank of the district operator of a trade organization.
 He worked there as a manager until 1967.
-In 1971, however, Feustel's identity was discovered by Czechoslovakian investigators, who passed on this information to East German officials.
+In 1971, however, Feustel's identity was discovered by Czechoslovak investigators, who passed on this information to East German officials.
 Feustel was arrested by the Stasi on December 14.
 On December 11, 1972, Feustel was found guilty of war crimes and crimes against humanity, and sentenced to death.
 The Supreme Court of East Germany rejected his appeal on January 26, 1973.
-After head of state Walter Ulbricht declined to intervene, Feustel was executed by shooting at Leipzig Prison on May 8, 1973.
+After head of state Erich Honecker declined to intervene, Feustel was executed by shooting at Leipzig Prison on May 8, 1973.
 His body and belongings were then cremated, and he was buried in an unmarked grave in an undisclosed location.